 Finding accommodation in Indonesia

-It is advisable to use an estate agent to find accommodation in Indonesia.
+It is advisable to use a reputable estate agent to find accommodation in Indonesia.
 They will be familiar with all the rules and regulations and will be able to advise on the options that most expats choose.
 Those who are receiving help from their employer to find accommodation might not need to go through an estate agent.

-Security can be an issue in Indonesia but crime is usually limited to theft and is not often violent or serious.
+Security can be an issue in Indonesia, but crime is usually limited to theft and is not often violent or serious.
 Most apartment buildings will employ security guards and have extra security measures such as surveillance cameras in place.

 ►For information on getting around in the country, visit our page on Transport and Driving in Indonesia